hundeo:

 1. enough liquid

-Make sure your four-legged friend is drinking enough fluids.
+Make sure your dog is drinking enough fluids.
 Additionally, place several water containers so that he can find the water at any time.
 Also try to encourage him to drink or combine it with playful activities.

 Lent 2